bright/new-www/_posts/2017-11-29-introducing-cloudform-tame-aws-cloudformation-templates.md

 `npm install --save-dev cloudform`

 Now we need to define our template.
 Let's have a separate directory for it, so that it doesn't mix with our production or test code.
-It would also suggest we may break the file into smaller chunks and use standard imports to link it together.
+It would also suggest we may break the file into smaller chunks and use standard [imports](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) to link it together.
 Maybe `cloudformation/index.ts`?

 This file needs to end with `cloudform` function call, so that the tool picks our template up correctly.
-It gets an object that consists of everything that CloudFormation template might consist of.
+It takes an object that consists of everything that CloudFormation template might consist of.

 ```typescript
 import cloudform, {Fn, Refs, EC2, StringParameter, ResourceTag} from "cloudform"